-Graduate Student Annual Review for 2013-2014
+Graduate Student Annual Review for 2014-2015

-Agriculture, Crop and Soil Sciences, Horticulture, Plant Pathology
+Crop and Soil Sciences, Horticulture, Plant Pathology

-The evaluation period for the annual review is August or Jan to May for first year students (coinciding with their starting term), and May to May for all other students.
-Each student is responsible for completing Sections A and B and providing a curriculum vita (CV).
-The student will forward both electronically to their advisor in advance of the review meeting.
-The student's advisor will complete Section C and D and review it with the student at the annual review meeting.
+The evaluation period for the annual review is May (or starting date) to May.
+Each student is responsible for completing Sections A and B, and then forwarding it electronically with a curriculum vita (CV) to their advisor in advance of the review meeting.
 The student is responsible for arranging the annual review meeting.
-The fully signed annual review and electronic CV is due by May 15, 2014. (see page 5).
+The student's advisor will complete Sections C and D and review them with the student at the annual review meeting.
+Both parties will complete Section E (if applicable).
+Annual reviews must be completed and submitted (including CV) to Debra Marsh, Academic Coordinator, by Friday, May 15, 2015.